 The creators behind the collection are working towards an HND qualification in ceramics at Morley College in Elephant & Castle, located just a stone’s throw from the Imperial War Museum.
-Earlier this year they were given an exciting project brief in the form of an imaginary commission from Elephant Park developers Lendlease to create a group of public sculptures to be displayed in the new development.
+In 2019, they were given an exciting project brief in the form of an imaginary commission from Elephant Park developers Lendlease to create a group of public sculptures to be displayed in the new development.

 The result is a series of nine unique sculptures which were all inspired by the Elephant & Castle regeneration.

 Student Cathy Green, who hails from Newcastle and studied economics in Leeds before building a career in IT, was intrigued by Elephant Park’s state of the art energy hub, she explains: “The Elephant Park energy hub delivers net zero-carbon, affordable heat and hot water to residents and businesses across Elephant Park with the capacity to connect into a further 1,000 homes around the area.
 Energy Bundle is a bold, brightly-coloured, huge ceramic sculpture which will attract attention to this cleverly designed building and highlight just what an amazing job it does.”

 Glasgow-born Ewan Crallan works as a freelance webcast producer and his sculpture, Blocks for All, demonstrates his interest in public space.
 He says: “For everyone the need to stop, sit or even play is common.
 Blocks for All accommodates this through a range of blocks to suit ages three – 93.
 Community engagement programmes will decide the locations.
 There are three different sizes to choose from all decorated in colours reflecting the brickwork of the development.
 The three sizes are small, medium and large.
 The first being blocks for children, the second is blocks for grown-ups and thirdly a community block for sharing.
 With Blocks for All the public realm can be better for all.”